-And in verses 54-62 of the same chapter, we see how the predictions of our Lord Jesus comes true when Peter denied Him three good times.
+And in verses 54-62 of the same chapter, we see how the predictions of our Lord Jesus come true when Peter denied Him three good times.

 But Peter’s story ends with him going out to weep bitterly.

-Comparing the story of the rich youg man and Simon Peter.
+Comparing the story of the rich young man and Simon Peter.

-The rich young man above is an example of our today’s self-righteous Christians, who thinks they have known and practiced all that is written in the Bible.
+The rich young man above is an example of today’s self-righteous Christians, who think they have known and practiced all that is written in the Bible.

 And these kinds are the ones who will soon walk away whenever anyone is trying to point out the errors they are making.

-Especially the “who know you” preachers who are not their general overseers, bishops or daddy and mummy in the Lord, as they call them.
+Especially the “who knows you” preachers who are not their general overseers, bishops, or daddy and mummy in the Lord, as they call them.